 8.2.3 Prospecting for new wind, solar or storage development sites could be subject to an ‘approval (or license) to prospect’ requirement issued by the responsible authority before formal prospecting commences.
 Similar to the recent Offshore Electricity Infrastructure legislation, the approval to prospect a specified potential site would be granted on a range of criteria, including the suitability of the proposed site, alignment with the State’s renewable energy zone strategy, transmission capacity/availability as well as the credentials of the developer and key personnel.
 See also Recommendation 1.2.10.

 8.2.4 As part of the assessment suggested in Recommendation 8.2.1, the responsible authority should have processes in place to obtain and verify clear evidence of the developer’s consultations with affected landowners and residents and be able to assess the likelihood of strong community support for the project.

 8.2.7 State governments, in conjunction with the appropriate Australian Government departments/agencies and the Australian Energy Market Operator (AEMO), should review current and planned transmission infrastructure to ensure it allows for new large-scale renewable generation facilities to be connected in the most optimal locations for renewable resources.
-AEMO’s Integrated System Plan has identified a number of potential renewable energy zones that provides insight and direction transmission planning.
-The resulting new and/or augmented transmission infrastructure needs to be planned, built and commissioned and in place in a timely manner.
+AEMO’s Integrated System Plan has identified a number of potential renewable energy zones that provides insight and direction for long-term transmission planning.
+The resulting new and/or augmented transmission infrastructure needs to be planned, built and commissioned in a timely manner.
 If state government REZ programs are executed well, they should address this recommendation along with the major backbone grid deployments currently in plan.